 How common are paver driveways?

 The further South we travel in the United States, the more likely we see concrete driveways and paver driveways.
 The further North we travel in the United States, the more likely we see asphalt driveways.
 This is due to the amount of freeze and thaw cycles that occur in the colder regions and the minimal freeze and thaw cycles we see in the warmer regions.

-Paver driveways can be somewhat pliable since there are so many edges to allow for movement from freeze and thaw cycles, therefore cracking rarely happens.
+Paver driveways can be somewhat pliable since there are so many edges to allow for movement from freeze and thaw cycles, therefore, cracking rarely happens.
 But minor heaving can become an issue since it’s much easier for water to reach the sub-grade and freeze and thaw.
-Keep in mind also, that if you live in a snowy region, shoveling paver driveways can be a chore as there are many edges to catch a shovel on!
+Keep in mind also, if you live in a snowy region, shoveling paver driveways can be a chore as there are many edges to catch a shovel on.
 However, paver driveways are extremely durable and can withstand de-icing products like salt, magnesium chloride and other de-icing chemicals.

 Depending on the size and scope of work involved, the construction of a new paver driveway can be installed by an experienced paver installation contractor generally over a 5 to 7 day period, depending on the size.
 Paver driveway installation is very labor intensive.
 Most of the work is done manually so you can expect the average paver driveway to take as much as 5 to 7 days before being able to drive on it and use it.

 If you already own a paver driveway and it’s beginning to show the signs of aging and deterioration, has a tremendous amount of weeds, heaving issues, removing and replacing the paver driveway and starting from scratch may be in order!
 This absolutely should be performed by a reputable paver company that will do it right the first time.
 If the existing paver driveway shows signs of unstable sub-grade, the soil should be excavated and new base or structural material installed and then the new paver driveway installed for a solid, long lasting paver driveway.